botanicastudios/imagor-alt/dev_docs/prefilter_prd.md

 }
 ```

 The URL for each prefilter should be configurable in Imagor options, e.g. IMAGOR_PREFILTER_DEPTHMAP_API="https://prefilter-service.example.com/api/depthmap".
-It should be a POST request which submits the source image URL in the body, i.e. `source_url=http://example.com/assets/frog.jpg` (if the source is HTTP loader then we can use that URL, if the source is a different type of loader we should provide the current imagor server URL to the source file).
+It should be a POST request which submits the source image URL in the body as JSON, e.g. `{"image_url":"http://example.com/assets/frog.jpg"}` (if the source is HTTP loader then we can use that URL, if the source is a different type of loader we should provide the current imagor server URL to the source file).

 #### Initial Prefilters